Agree with our rating?

 A Convoluted Strategy

 The obvious conflict of interest here is that Best Merchant Rates is itself a processor, and it may even maintain undisclosed ties to another processor (Payment Depot).
 The company’s ongoing quest to expose fraudulent practices in the industry is somewhat undercut by the fact that it is an interested party, and it does not appear to fully disclose its own affiliations.
-By openly critiquing its competitors, Best Merchant Rates may be trying to create the impression that it is an independent, unbiased third party that can provide merchants with low, honest rate quotes.
-Merchants should understand, though, that the company has a strong financial incentive to portray its competitors in a negative light.
+By openly critiquing its competitors, Best Merchant Rates may be trying to create the impression that it is an independent, unbiased third party that can provide businesses with low, honest rate quotes.
+Business owners should understand, though, that the company has a strong financial incentive to portray its competitors in a negative light.

 No Sales Complaints